The NASDAQ In Simple Steps...

-Created in 1971, the Nasdaq was the world's first electronic stock market and is now the largest U.S. electronic stock exchange.
+Created in 1971, the NASDAQ was the world's first electronic stock market and is now the largest U.S. electronic stock exchange.
 With approximately 3,300 companies, it lists more companies and, on average, trades more shares per day than any other U.S. market.

-It is home to companies that are leaders across all areas of business including technology, retail, communications, financial services, transportation, media and biotechnology.
 Stocks traded are usually the smaller, more volatile corporations and include many start up companies.
 Although stocks trading here must meet certain minimum requirements, those requirements for size, profitability etc. and less rigid than the NYSE.

-Indices of The Nasdaq Stock Market:
+Indices of The NASDAQ Stock Market:

 The following common securities are eligible for index inclusions.
 There is no distinction between either the National Market vs. the SmallCap Market, or domestic US vs. Non-US securities.